jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The reward is seeing not the dead ends and darkness of artificial stories, but the natural light of how our society truly functions—the real ecosystem of producers, plant-eaters, predators, scavengers, decomposers, and testers who worked together to build computers and defeat both Nazi Germany and the Soviet Union.

 Our job, as units of selection, is to find the unique blend of genotype and phenotype that lets you produce, graze, predate, decompose, and test and offer value somewhere inside the technological ecosystem.
+The reason tool-identity kills you and role-identity doesn't is that you've attached yourself to the layer that rotates instead of the layer that persists.
+Role-identity means accepting fruit trees die and water wells dry up, so that when the tool does stop paying, you've prepared and have an idea what the future will be.

 Thus, Maria who "sells DVDs" can place herself in context.
 Of course she has transferable skillsets such as logistical acumen, smooth salesmanship, employee management.
 A new identity empowers her to see far more: that her job was always connected to a tool inside an ecosystem.
-DVDs existed inside city, suburban, and country living, and rental stores could never be everywhere, so they always had to fight strong friction of distance problems.
+DVD rental stores were used in city, suburban, and country living, and could never be everywhere, so they always had to fight strong friction of distance problems.
 As internet speeds increased greatly, her customers were increasingly slower than the streamers.
 Not just in time to watch content, but in the cost of driving and renting as well.
-In 2012, the cost of a DVD rentals was about five dollars for two nights against streaming unlimited content for eight bucks a month.
+In 2012, the cost of a DVD rental was about five dollars for two nights against streaming unlimited content for eight bucks a month.

 Seeing the ecosystem means accepting the game of life applies to us.
 There is only so much energy available to assemble and keep matter assembled.
 With these carrying capacity limitations, her customers using DVDs were always spending more time and money to get the same results, and thus more likely to fall to predation.